api-search/explore/_apis/twilio/properties/ip-message-openapi.md

                   type: string
                   description: ''
               required:
                 - Identity
+      summary: Create Service User
     get:
       description: ''
       tags:
+        - IP Messaging
+        - Services
-      - IpMessagingV2User
+        - Users
       parameters:
         - name: ServiceSid
           in: path
           description: ''
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^IS[0-9a-fA-F]{32}$
+            pattern: '^IS[0-9a-fA-F]{32}$'
           required: true
         - name: PageSize
           in: query
+          description: >-
-        description: How many resources to return in each list page.
+            How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
           schema:
             type: integer
             minimum: 1
             maximum: 1000
         - name: Page
           in: query
           description: The page index.
 This value is simply for client state.
           schema:
             type: integer
             minimum: 0
         - name: PageToken
           in: query
           description: The page token.
 This is provided by the API.
           schema:
             type: string
       responses:
         '200':
           content: